Pilani: Education and research

 Pilani is home to the Birla Institute of Technology and Science (BITS Pilani).

 Apart from BITS, Pilani also has one of the major CSIR labs for advanced research in electronics, the Central Electronics Engineering Research Institute (CEERI), which is located next to the BITS campus.
-Other colleges include the BK Birla Institute of Engineering & Technology (BKBIET), the Indermani Mandelia college for girls, GD Birla Memorial Polytechnic Institute.
+Other colleges include the BK Birla Institute of Engineering & Technology (BKBIET), B K Birla Institute of Higher Education (BKBIHE) is a co-educational college located in Pilani, offering undergraduate programmes such as B.A., BBA, B.Com., and B.Sc., the Indermani Mandelia college for girls, GD Birla Memorial Polytechnic Institute.
 Schools include Birla Shishu Vihar, Birla High School, Birla Public School and Birla Balika Vidyapeeth.

 Transportation

 Pilani is not directly accessible by rail; the nearest stations are Chirawa, 16 km, Sadulpur 40 km away served by the Northern Western Railway on the Sikar-Loharu Broad Gauge section and Loharu, 23.5 km away in Haryana, which is served by fully broad gauge sections.
 Pilani is 208 km from Jaipur and 194.3 km from Delhi and has a good bus transport system.